paradicms/paradicms.github.io/docs/reference/markdown-format.md

 #### Markdown files

 `./work-creation/Linux.md` in the listing above is a Markdown file describing an instance of the class `WorkCreation`.
-The "Markdown file format" section below  will describe the format of these files in detail.
+The "Markdown file format" section below documents the format of these files in detail.

 #### Image data